 Journey through the geology and landscape of Rottnest Island, Western Australia, over the past about 150 000 years.
 Using an interactive map, explore 12 sites where evidence from geological and coastal features build a tangible picture of rapidly changing marine and terrestrial environments.

 Take a tour of Wadjemup / Rottnest Island — Geology Explorer in ArcGIS StoryMaps.

-This virtual tour is based on Discovery trails to early earth - a traveller’s guide to the east Pilbara of Western Australia by JM Van Kranendonk and JF Johnston.
-It allows users to ‘visit’ various elements of six discovery trails across the east Pilbara, centred on Marble Bar.
-The tour is designed to look at the ancient rocks, and allow users to appreciate the formation of different landscapes, marvel at their longevity, and enjoy the ambience of this ancient and harsh, but beautiful, environment.
+The Discovery trails virtual tour is based on Discovery trails to early earth - a traveller’s guide to the east Pilbara of Western Australia.
+The tour comprises six discovery trails across the east Pilbara, centred on Marble Bar.
+Each trail looks at the ancient rocks, and allows users to appreciate the formation of different landscapes, marvel at their longevity, and enjoy the ambience of this ancient and harsh, but beautiful, environment.

-The virtual tour of the Discovery trails to early earth — a virtual tour to the east Pilbara of Western Australia is available for download through our eBookshop.
+Download Discovery trails to early earth — a virtual tour to the east Pilbara of Western Australia from the DMIRS eBookshop.

-Virtual tour of the mafic–ultramafic intrusions of the Youanmi Terrane
+Download Virtual tour of the mafic–ultramafic intrusions of the Youanmi Terrane from the DMIRS eBookshop.

 For more information contact: